Pylons/pyramid/docs/designdefense.rst

 written in their framework of choice aren't extensible out of the box in a comparably fundamental way.

-While :app:`Pyramid` application are fundamentally extensible even if you don't write them with specific extensibility in mind, if you're moderately adventurous, you can also take it a step further.
+While :app:`Pyramid` applications are fundamentally extensible even if you don't write them with specific extensibility in mind, if you're moderately adventurous, you can also take it a step further.
 If you learn more about the :term:`Zope Component Architecture`, you can optionally use it to expose